teodesian/TestRail-Perl/README.md

 Also provides a prove plugin and TAP analyzer so that you can upload results on-the-fly or after it's logged to a file.

+As of version 0.019, it also supports automated creation of builds (for use in a CI sort of arrangement).

 TODO: alter tests so that you can keep in sync.

 See POD for more info.